Mury12/mm-ws/README.md

 ## The Module Self-Creator

-It is possible to create enpoints automatically.
+It is possible to create endpoints automatically.
 All you need is to type `composer create-module groupname domain`.
-So, if you want to create an endpoint to manage users, just type `composer create-module manage user` and look to the terminal and ask the required questions to proceed.
+So, if you want to create an endpoint to manage users, just type `composer create-module manage user` and look to the terminal and answer the required questions to proceed.

-After the creation is finished, you'll need to go to the `_ws/v2/domain/groupname.php` and adjust the required functions.
+After the creation is finished, you'll need to go to `_ws/v2/domain/groupname.php` and adjust the required functions.
 As it is a basic generic generator, it will not write business rules for you.

 ## The Query Builder